Ishanax/Ishanax/README.md

 ### I'm a self-taught front-end developer that loves creative design ✨

-- :rocket: My current project is making a quiz application: https://github.com/Ishanax/quiz
+- :rocket: For my latest project I've made a pac-man game https://ishanax.github.io/Pac-Man/
-- 🧪 I'm testing websites for Testbirds
-- 🌱 I want to learn more React
+- 🌱 This year I want to get better at React
-- :building_construction: I’m looking for a front-end developer job
+- :building_construction: I'm currently doing an internship as a front-end web developer ☕

-- ⚡ Unrelevant information: I'm an outdoor enthusiast that enjoys rock climbing, kite surfing, hiking, cycling and skiing :mountain_snow:

 ### Languages and Tools: